josdem/hugo/content/techtalk/spring/spring_boot_rest_client.md

 }
 ```

-So let's create a service to consume:
+So let's create a service to consume this end-point:

 ```groovy
 package com.jos.dem.rest.client.service